Data in machine learning: collection, types and structure

 Dataset and features

-We said that the set of materials useful for developing our algorithm is called a dataset.
+We said that the set of information useful for developing our algorithm is called a dataset.

-But in the latter, how is this information structured?
+But in the latter, how is it structured?

 It cannot be amassed without a defined structure, otherwise neither a human nor a machine would understand anything about it.

-The dataset is organized into features: collections of data that all tell us about the same characteristic or property of something.
+The dataset is organized into features (or variables): a subset of observations about the same phenomenon or characteristic of something.

 Types of features